 Our Children’s Potential is Our Community’s Potential

 United Way of Anchorage provides essential staff support for the 90% by 2020 Community Partnership.
-We are continuously identifying key community players that can improve the outcomes for our students leading to high school graduation.
-Some are organizations that already work with youth, others are businesses that know education is a priority for the community, and individuals who are passionate about the cause.
-We find the best ways to support and engage these groups with the goal of improving outcomes for our children.
+We find the key community players that help our students succeed in school.
+Some are organizations that already work with youth, others are businesses that know education is a priority for the community, and some are individuals who are passionate about the cause.
+Together, we find the best ways to support and engage these groups with the goal of improving outcomes for our children.

 United Way staff:

-- Develop and maintain course on a shared agenda
+- Develop and maintain a plan for shared community goals

 - Build community will